nim-lang/Nim/doc/manual.rst

 .. code-block:: nim
   {.push checks: off.}
-  # compile this section without runtime checks as it is
+  # compile this section without execution-time checks as it is
   # speed critical
   # ... some code ...
   {.pop.} # restore old settings